blgrgjno/main-blog-network/plugins/subscribe2/ReadMe.txt

 == Screenshots ==

-1. The Subsribe2->Mail Subscribers admin page generated by the plugin.
+1. The Subscribe2->Mail Subscribers admin page generated by the plugin.
-2. The Subsribe2->Subscribers admin page generated by the plugin.
+2. The Subscribe2->Subscribers admin page generated by the plugin.
-3. The Subsribe2->Subscriptions admin page generated by the plugin.
+3. The Subscribe2->Subscriptions admin page generated by the plugin.
-4. The Subsribe2->Subscribe2 admin page generated by the plugin.
+4. The Subscribe2->Subscribe2 admin page generated by the plugin.

 == Changelog ==

+= Version 8.6 by Matthew Robinson =

+* Minor layout update to Widget Settings
+* Fix for non-sending notifications for pages - proposed by ctcdesign
+* Fix for a translation domain error in admin/settings.php - proposed by monpelaud
+* Fix for deprecated is_blog_user() function on Multisite installs - proposed by hallcp
+* Extend Subscribe2 database table to collect additional data to meet DreamHost privacy policy - thanks to matt, joshukraine and Dreamhost
+* Refresh Subscribers page in admin, tables now sortable on present columns
+* Order CSS files better by applying CSSComb
+* Reuse $value variable in the 'frontend' class to reduce translation strings
+* Improve AJAX form to obey the shortcode hide parameter - proposed by bwsl
+* Correct spelling error in the Settings page - proposed by dimadin
+* Call translation code via a hook to allow greater dynamic control - proposed by dimadin
+* Look in more locations for translation files, can place in core languages folder now for upgrade protection
+* Refresh Settings page in admin to a tabbed interface
+* Strip HTML from email subject to improve compatibility with other plugins and WordPress 3.5
+* Fixed bug in the display of compulsory categories in the Settings page
+* Add option to manually send emails to All Registered Users and Public Subscribers - proposed by TigWeb
+* Enable TinyURL link shortening for Digest Notification Emails if {TINYLINK} is present in the Email Template
+* Fixed bug in TinyURL error handling and fallback when link generation fails
+* Fixed bug where {DATE} was left blank in the subject field for future scheduled post notifications - thanks to Steve Savoy
+* Added a filter to allow on-the-fly alteration of the size of the {IMAGE} in the paid version
+* Fixed a warning message for a core function ready for WordPress 3.6

 = Version 8.5 by Matthew Robinson =